frederic-perez/AmE-dictionary/data/idioms.md

 __it is what it is__ :dart::six: The situation, circumstance, or outcome has already happened or been decided or established, so it must be accepted even if it is undesirable. _Look, we lost the game, but it is what it is.
 All we can do is work even harder for the next one._
 __it remains to be seen__ :two: Something is not yet clear, certain, or known. _It remains to be seen if and when this feature will be released._
 __it speaks for itself__
-__it takes a village__ :two: _proverb_ Many people’s help or involvement is needed to achieve some goal.
+__it takes a village__ :three: _proverb_ Many people’s help or involvement is needed to achieve some goal.
 A shortening of the proverb, “It takes a village to raise a child.”
 __it takes two to tango__ :three::hammer:
 __it wouldn’t do (someone) any harm (to do something)__ It would or may be good, pragmatic, or beneficial for someone (to do something).
 __it’s a dog’s life__ :dart::astonished: